77-qiqi-wang/77-qiqi-wang.github.io/_pages/about.md

 Awards
 ------
+* PhD Award of School of Computer Science, University of Auckland (2023)
 * PhD Award of School of Computer Science, University of Auckland (2022)
 * First Class Scholarship of Southwest University (2018)
 * Yuhui Scholarship of Southwest University (2018)